jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

     worksheet.write(5, 0, '')               # write_blank()
     worksheet.write(6, 0, None)             # write_blank()

+This gives up a worksheet like the following:

 .. image:: _static/worksheet01.png

 The ``write()`` method supports two forms of notation to designate the position